-First impressions of Persona 5, the Atlus title I’ve waited so long for!
-The game I specifically bought my PS4 to play.
+First impressions of Persona 5, the Atlus title I’ve waited so long for.
+And the very game I bought a PlayStation 4 for.

 All screenshots copyright property of Atlus, naturally.

 To be honest, I didn’t like Shigenori Soejima’s art style at first glance.
-It felt blocky, with excessive lining and over simplified shading.
-For a PS4 title, I also expected more realistic renditions.
-Such as the world design in Ryu ga Gotoku 0 and 6, or Uncharted 4.
+It feels blocky, with excessive inking and over-simplified shading.
+For a PS4 title, I expected more realistic renditions.
+Such as those in Ryu ga Gotoku 0 and 6, or Uncharted 4.

 The “Real” World

-As mentioned, I’ve only played Persona 5 for a few hours, so I’ve not entered any major dungeons yet.
-So far, the only one I’ve been in is compact, with enough unique scenery to remove the tedium of dungeon crawling.
-(Actually, it doesn’t feel like d-crawling in many ways) There’s also lots of possible interactions with items or companions during exploration.
+As mentioned, I’ve only played for a few hours, so I’ve not entered any major dungeons yet.
+So far, the only one I’ve been in is compact, with enough unique sceneries to remove the tedium of dungeon crawling.
+(Actually, it doesn’t feel like d-crawling in many ways) In addition, there’s lots of possible interactions with items or companions during exploration too.

-Combat’s where I think Persona 5 really shines.
-It’s fluid and quick, to put it simply.
-Smooth, delicious latte that’s usually over within a minute, if you play your strategy correctly.
-There’s also plenty of stylish maneuvers and flourishes to sustain that overall graphic novel feel.
-Of course, combat might still eventually get repetitive towards the end of the game, as is the case with all RPGs.
+There’s plenty of stylish maneuvers and fanciful flourishes to sustain that graphic novel feel too.
+Of course, combat might still get repetitive towards the end of the game, as is the case with all RPGs.
 But hey, there’s always the auto function.
-As with other Persona/SMT games, I just have to be careful not to go auto when up against physics-repel enemies.
+Like with other Persona/SMT games, I only need to be careful not to go auto when up against physics-repel enemies.

 Characters / Dialogue / Voice-overs

 So far, the only companion I’ve interacted at lengths with is Ryuji, who feels somewhat stereotypical.
-Given he’s one of the confidants, I expect a lot more character development and comparison down the road.
+Given he’s one of the confidants, I expected a lot more character depth from him.

-Voice-over is decent.
+Voice-over itself is decent.
 I say decent, not superb, for I’m bugged by how Japanese family names are given American pronunciations.
 SaKAmoto.
-TaKAmaki.
-With the second syllabus always on a rise.
-I might be nit-picking, but come on.
+TaKAmaki … With the second syllabus always on a rise.
+I know I’m nit-picking here, but come on.
 There’s an Anime with Sakamoto in the title.
 Couldn’t the pronunciations be more “Japanese?”
 Just so to preserve the overall ambience of the game?

-In terms of humour, P5 on par with earlier Persona titles.
+As for humour, P5 is on par with earlier Persona titles.
 Where I am now, things are just getting interesting.
-Morgana’s many comments and insults is something to look forward to.
+Morgana’s many comments and insults are also things to look forward to.

-Oh, I appreciate the nods to earlier Persona titles.
-For example, the truth-rendering power of uwasa (rumours).
+BTW, I appreciate the nods to earlier Persona titles.
+Such as the truth-rendering power of uwasa (rumours).

-What I saw in the first palace really made me sit up.
-And go, wow.
+What’s in the first dungeon really made me sit up.
+And go, wow!

-And the whole situation with the evil teacher behind the first palace.
+And the whole situation with the evil teacher behind the first dungeon.

-I leave it to you to discover those nasty bits yourself by playing the game.
+I leave it to you to discover these naughty bits yourself when playing the game.